kidd/rg.el/README.md

 Search history is stored per result buffer.
 It's possible to navigate back and forward in earlier searches with `rg-back-history` and `rg-forward-history`.
-Whenever a search is modified or a new is created future searches are cleared.
+Whenever a search is modified or a new is created (with different parameters) future searches are cleared.

 ## Customize